odoo/odoo/doc/reference/guidelines.rst

 - E301: expected 1 blank line, found 0
 - E302: expected 2 blank lines, found 1

+.. note:: While E501 can be ignored, it is still bad practice to have long lines; some reviewers will ask to have shorter lines.
+A max length of 99 char is preferred.

 Imports
 -------
 The imports are ordered as